 There is reason to believe that refugees are treated less favorably than labor or family reunion migrants by their host countries.
-Furthermore, outcomes for refugees, economically speaking, differ from those of other immigrant categories.
+Furthermore, outcomes for refugees, economically speaking, differ from those of other immigrants.
 The fact that refugees arrive under different circumstances and are admitted using alternate criteria appears to affect their labor market integration.
-Moreover, as both the migration process and the admissions process can be drawn out and cumbersome, health issues and loss of human capital can hinder an individual’s ability to adapt to their host country’s labor market.
+Moreover, as both the migration process and the admissions process can be drawn out and cumbersome, health issues and loss of human capital can hinder an individual's ability to adapt to their host country's labor market.
 The question then becomes, to what extent does policy hinder or help this process?

-A specific analysis of the employment integration and earnings trajectories of non-economic migrants to Sweden in comparison to Canada provides further insights .
-This is a worthwhile comparison to make because these two countries each accept relatively large numbers of immigrants, and because they both have specific policies designed for refugees as well as other immigrant categories.
+A specific analysis of the employment integration and earnings trajectories of non-economic migrants to Sweden in comparison to Canada provides further insights , see also .
+This is a worthwhile comparison to make because these two countries each accept relatively large numbers of immigrants, and because they both have specific policies designed for refugees as well as other immigrants.
 The employment rate for non-economic migrants is roughly the same in Canada and Sweden, although there are variations when it comes to country of birth.
 Differences in employment rates across intake categories and countries of origin are smaller in Sweden than in Canada.
 Refugees in Canada appear to be more successful than family reunion immigrants.
 By comparison, differences across intake categories in Sweden are relatively small.
 Earnings are shown to be higher in Canada than in Sweden for both males and females.
 Category of intake appears to make a difference for women in Canada, but not for men or women in Sweden.
 In both countries, refugee women earn more than family reunion women, while earnings for refugee men and family reunion men are more or less the same.
 In Sweden, the differences across intake categories for both employment possibilities and earnings are minimal .

 Resettled refugees’ labor market integration

 There are only a few studies that have assessed the labor market integration of so-called “resettled” refugees compared to asylum seekers, who subsequently obtain a residence permit, and family reunion migrants.
-One Swedish study shows that not only is there a difference in the employment integration between refugees and family reunion migrants, but variation also exists between subcategories of refugees (Figure 1 and Figure 2) .
+Swedish studies show that not only is there a difference in employment integration between refugees and family reunion migrants, but variation also exists between subcategories of refugees (Figure 2) .
 These differences may be a product of integration policies that vary by entry category.
 It may also be that access to networks and mobility choice varies between groups, contributing to the disparities among integration levels.
 Resettled refugees are often located in municipalities where housing is available but where employment opportunities are scarce.
 By contrast, asylum refugees often have personal resources, like social networks and financial means, which enable them to settle where job prospects are more promising.
 Family reunion immigrants are likely to draw on the networks acquired by family and friends who have already settled in the country, thereby improving their employment chances .

 Limitations and gaps

-The successful labor market integration of immigrants in host societies is a major political question in many OECD countries.
+The successful labor market integration of immigrants in host societies is a major political concern in many OECD countries.
 The increasing number of refugees who would like to be assimilated into these countries calls for extended research on this topic.
-Despite the availability of a huge body of literature on the economic integration of immigrants, there is a gap when it comes to studying immigrants according to category of entry, especially the refugee category.
+Despite the availability of a huge body of literature on the economic integration of immigrants, there is still a gap when it comes to studying immigrants according to category of entry, especially the refugee category.